 for a part-time worker a task will be scheduled for 4h for the first two days, but still appear stretched for 4 days in a timeline

-Suits for : it’s good option for those whose workflow is going evenly and people start to complete new task just if they’ve finished the previous one and it is no need to keep an eye on the couple of the ongoing tasks.
+Suits for: it’s good option for those whose workflow is going evenly and people start to complete a new task just if they’ve finished the previous one and it is no need to keep an eye on a couple of the ongoing tasks.

-The only concern is that if you’re not attentive enough, a specific amount of hours will go on the last day of the task and person can be overloaded.
-For example, if you have one task for 46 hours and the time frame is 1 week, the person with the 8 hour working day will be overloaded and extra 6 hours will be brought to the last day.
-It’s needed to be very attentive, especially in the long time planning in order to avoid overload, especially extra hours on the last working day, which may cause many inconveniences.
+The only concern is that if you’re not attentive enough, a specific amount of hours will go on the last day of the task and the person can be overloaded.
+For example, if you have one task for 46 hours and the time frame is 1 week, the person with the 8-hour working day will be overloaded and extra 6 hours will be brought to the last day.
+It’s needed to be very attentive, especially in a long time planning in order to avoid overload, especially extra hours on the last working day, which may cause many inconveniences.

 Workload Calculation mode can be specified by ActivityTimeline administrator.